 In this doctoral program, you will choose one of six concentrations:

-- Educational Leadership, General Concentration – Offers students the opportunity to select appropriate graduate-level electives that support the student's educational leadership goals in a wide variety of research and scholarly interests.
+- Interdisciplinary Studies – Offers students the opportunity to select appropriate graduate-level electives that support the student's educational leadership goals in a wide variety of research and scholarly interests.

 - Higher Education – Designed for students with professional backgrounds in community college and university settings who are interested in conducting research issues in the field.
 Graduates of this concentration obtain leadership roles such as vice presidents, academic deans and faculty.

 - Educational Administration – Individuals holding a master's or specialist degree and licensure in School Administration who wish to acquire abilities to engage in scholarly inquiry in PreK-12 settings.
 Students seeking licensure may do so through dual enrollment in the Educational Specialist degree.

 - Literacies in Exceptionalities – Focuses on school-based literacy, advanced reading instruction and assessment.
 Graduates of this concentration obtain leadership roles in public and private schools, consultants in the field and government organizations.

 - Expressive Arts Education, Leadership and Inquiry – Will equip doctoral students with enhanced discernment and imagination that enriches leadership work across the spectrum of preK-20.
 Students in this concentration will become leaders using multi-modal expressive arts theory and inquiry to promote human flourishing.

 - Instructional Technology Leadership – Designed to meet the evolving needs of the instructional technology field.
 Candidates will be prepared for positions such as chief technology officer or technology director.

 Required Entrance Exam: GRE (score must be no more than five years old).
 All students must submit current GRE scores (unless the student is eligible for the GRE waiver).

 Standardized Exam Waiver Eligibility: The standardized exam (GRE) requirement may be waived for applicants with: